easybuilders/easybuild-blog/docs/posts/2025/03/eum25.md

 ### Keynote talk by Jeff Hammond

 The second day started at 9am sharp to the keynote of Jeff Hammond (NVIDIA) entitled *"Modern MPI and what you need to know about it"*.
-He highlighted all the efforts in the MPI ABI standarization and modern developments in MPI.
+He highlighted all the efforts in the MPI ABI standardization and modern developments in MPI.
 Definitely worth a re-watch [here](https://youtu.be/2-4ph2vryiw?list=PLhnGtSmEGEQi5xRViGJwLqZg3HMQJG0QM) (slides available [here](https://users.ugent.be/~kehoste/eum25/014_eum25_keynote_JeffHammond_MPI.pdf)).